-The Peninsula School offers full scholarships for students entering Grade 5 in 2015.
+The Peninsula School offers full scholarships for students entering Grade 5 annually.
 Examinations are held in the February of candidates’ Grade 4 year.

 Applications for the 2015 Scholarships have now closed.
 Applications for 2016 entry will open in Term 4, 2014.